acg-team/Selection-in-Genes-Course/tutorials/site-model/README.md

 ## Interpreting the results

-Now that you ran both analyses, open the statistics files from the two runs.
+Now that you ran all the analyses, open the statistics files from the runs.
 Study the output of the runs and try to answer the following questions:

 > - Perform likelihood ratio tests on the nested models.
-Do your tests suggest positive selection?
-> - If LRTs suggest positive selection, which sites are inferred to be under positive selection (models **M8**)?
+> - Does the data exhibit a strong variation in the ω rates (test for **M0** vs **M3**)?
+>
 > - Compare results from the LRT between **M7** and **M8** and the LRT between **M8a** and **M8**.
 Are they both significant (or both non-significant)?
-If they are both significant, do we predict that the same sites are under positive selection?
->
+> - If LRTs suggest positive selection, which sites are inferred to be under positive selection (model **M8**)?
+Use the Bayes Empirical Bayes estimates and find the sites for which ω is strictily above 1.
 > - Compare your results to the analyses of this dataset (**D2** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?

-Example output files are provided on the left-hand panel, under the heading **Output**.
+Example output files are provided on the left-hand panel, under the heading **Output from CodeML v4.10.0**.

+## Answers